Bishop Julius C. Trimble

 Trimble has preached throughout the United States, Africa and the Holy Land.
 He is also the recipient of many honors and awards, including the Outstanding Alumni Award in 1998 from Garrett-Evangelical Theological Seminary, the 2007 Bishop James S. Thomas Social Action Award from the Methodist Federation for Social Action at Lakeside, Ohio, and a Doctor of Divinity from United Seminary in 2017 for work in social justice.

-As a general superintendent (bishop) of the Church, he continues to promote faith-based responses to domestic violence, as well as encourages the establishment of mental health ministries at the local church and conference level.
+As a general superintendent (bishop) of the Church, he continues to promote faith-based responses to domestic and trauma community, as well as encourages the establishment of mental health ministries at the local church and conference level.
 He is also an active advocate for social justice, faith-based initiatives to address gun violence, as well as immigration reform.

 In 2015, his book, “A Faithful Church, and a Healthy World: Reflections and Poems,” was published by the Iowa Conference of The United Methodist Church to support The United Methodist Church’s ongoing-initiative Imagine No Malaria.
 Additionally, in 2015, he received the Peace and Justice Award from the Iowa Conference Methodist Federation for Social Action (MFSA).